lindseyolson/calculator/README.md

 ## Calculator
 Created an application that acts as a calculator.

-2 inputs are accepted.
-Equation is sent to the server once the mathematical "type" is clicked on, via AJAX 'POST' object.
+Two inputs are accepted.
+Equation is sent to the server once the mathematical "type" is clicked on, via an AJAX 'POST' object.
 Answer is returned from server and displayed on the DOM.
 Clear button clears inputs and div with returned answers.